waterloop/propulsion-misc/README.md

 # propulsion-misc
-Miscellaneous programs and scripts for the R&amp;D of electromagnetic machines
+Miscellaneous programs and scripts for the R&amp;D of electromagnetic machines.

+Each directory contains its own README

+## Directory
+- Ansys Scripts
+    - LIMxFlyWheel - automatically sets up the flywheel simulation without boundary conditions
+    - STEMS
+        - The individual scripts extracted from Ansys recordings to develop the automated workflow.